byteball/aa-channels-lib/doc/reference.md

 - **options** object with the follwing attributes:
   * timeout (optionnal): timeout in seconds for the channel.
   * asset (optionnal): asset used for all transactions with this channel, if null bytes will be used.
+  * auto_refill_threshold (optionnal): amount that is automatically refilled if available amount on channel goes below a threshold.
+  * auto_refill_amount (optionnal): amount available amount under which the channel will be automatically refilled.
 - **error**: if the creation is not successful, this string will indicate the reason.
 - **aa_address**: address of the channel, the created channel will further be identified by this address.
 It has the format of an Obyte payment address like `7FLNK5AIWSYU2TVEKRW4CHCQUAKOYGWG`.
 - **unit**: hash of the unit that has been broacast to create the channel and deposit initial amount on it.